tv42/audibly/README.md

 # this will say "hurrah"
 $ audibly -success=hurrah -- echo hello, world

-# this will say "oh noes"
+# this will say "oh noes" and exit with status 1
 $ audibly -failure="oh noes" false

-# this will say "status 42"
+# this will say "status 42" and exit with status 42
 $ audibly -failure='status {{.Status}}' sh -c 'exit 42'
 ```